Improve Efficiency

 PCB Unlimited provides wire harness manufacturing services tailored to a broad range of industries, including aerospace, automotive, industrial equipment, medical devices, and telecommunications.

-A wire harness is an organized assembly of wires and cables, bundled together with connectors, terminals, and protective components, designed to transmit electrical power or signals within a device, machine, or system.
+A wire harness is a collection of wires, cables, connectors and other components (please refer to Components of a Wire Harness) bundled together in a specific way to transmit electrical power or signals within a device, machine, or system.

-Wire harness manufacturing is the end-to-end process of designing, assembling, and testing wire harnesses.
+Wire harness manufacturing is the complete process of designing, assembling, and testing.
 It typically involves cutting, stripping, terminating, and assembling wires using a combination of automated machinery and manual labor, due to the complexity and variation of tasks involved.

 The Schleuniger EcoCut 3300 can automatically cut all kinds of material including wire, cable, round material such as tubing, flat ribbon and Glass Fiber Optic (GOF) cable.